 Compatible with Autodesk® Revit® 2017, 2018, 2019

-Top Revit users call AGACAD’s Wood Framing Suite the most powerful and flexible BIM software on the market for constructions with multi-layer timber-frame walls, floors and roofs.
+Top Revit users call AGACAD’s Wood/Metal Framing Suite the most powerful and flexible BIM software on the market for constructions with multi-layer timber-frame or metal-frame walls, floors and roofs.
 That includes prefabricated panels, rafters and trusses, and great SIPs, CLT and post-and-beam solutions.

 Advanced automation and built-in best practices help BIM professionals make optimal choices, move much faster, and avoid errors at every stage – from design and documentation to fabrication and construction.